Welcome to the Department of Surgery.

 - The Department of Surgery uses Point of Contact evaluation forms in order to help provide you with more feedback during your time with us.
 Copies of these forms can be found under the Forms & Important Dates link, as well as in clinics and ORs.

-- Your call stipend should be sent to the administrative chief at the end of the block in order for them to be reviewed and submitted.
+- Your call stipend should be sent to the Lead PGY5 Resident at the end of the block in order for them to be reviewed and submitted.
 A copy of the KHSC call stipend form can also be found on the Forms & Important Dates link.

 - Please ensure that you read and review the Rotation Specific Goals and Objectives for General Surgery Clinical teaching unit that you are apart of, prior to the start of your rotation.

-If you are an off-service resident who wishes to apply for vacation/conference leave/ no-call etc., please clinic on the link below to take you to our Resident time-off system.
+If you are an off-service resident who wishes to apply for time off (vacation, conference/educational leave, no call etc.), please click on the link below to take you to our Time Off Request Form.

 While we make every effort to accommodate time off requests, there are times where we may not be able to guarantee your request do to coverage shortages and patient care.

 As outlined in the Queen's University, Assessment, Promotion, and Appeals Policy section 8.0, "8.1 In order to meet pedagogical requirements, a resident should not miss more than 1/4 of a rotation or horizontal learning experience due to illness, leave, holidays etc.", The Department of Surgery does not encourage residents to take more than one week off at a time (unless extenuating circumstances), in order to ensure that educational and patient care needs are being met.